 Neon street lights near Bupyeong Market.
 Busan, South Korea. © Matt Lemon Photography.
 All Rights Reserved.

 Both cities are famous seaports.
 Belfast Harbour is legendary for the construction of the Titanic at the Harland and Wolff shipyard (click image to enlarge).
-Today handles over two thirds of Northern Ireland’s sea borne trade and approximately one quarter of the entire island’s.
+Today, it handles over two thirds of Northern Ireland’s sea borne trade and approximately one quarter of the entire island’s.
 Busan Harbour, home to the renowned Hanjin shipyard, is the largest port in South Korea and one of the world’s ten busiest by cargo tonnage.
 But while Busan’s economy seems prosperous and post-Troubles Belfast has experienced substantial economic growth, youth unemployment is a major problem in both cities.
-Busan’s overall unemployment rate of nearly 3 percent is lower than that of South Korea, where 3.7 percent (October 2017) are unemployed.
+Northern Ireland’s overall unemployment rate of 4.0 percent (November 2017) is slightly higher than that of South Korea, where 3.7 percent (October 2017) are unemployed.
 While the recent drop to the 4 percent mark represented the first time since 2013 that the rate has been below the UK average (4.3%), the economic inactivity rate rose to its highest percentage since 2010 (28.9%), pointing to “deeply rooted weaknesses in the economy”, according to Dr. Esmond Birnie, senior economist at Ulster University’s Economic Policy Centre.
 (There is also concern about the widening divergence in Northern Ireland’s male and female unemployment rates.)
-The rate of youth unemployment is dramatically higher in both cities.
+The rate of youth unemployment is dramatically higher in both countries.
 In Northern Ireland, the rate currently stands at 10 percent (October 2017), a considerable drop from 14.4% earlier this year.
 (Back in 2014, I found a source indicating that the youth unemployment rate in Belfast is generally lower than Northern Ireland’s average but I could not locate said source anymore.)
 The current rate represents a considerable drop from a whopping 25 percent back in the third quarter of 2013.
-South Korea’s youth unemployment rate surpassed the 10 percent threshold back in 2014.
+South Korea’s youth unemployment rate first surpassed the 10 percent threshold back in 2014.
 Official data for 2016 showed that 9.8 percent of Korean youth were unemployed, suggesting that nothing has improved there.
 A 2006 report for the OECD stated that “Busan’s jobless rate being higher than the nation’s average has been an ongoing trend for the last ten years”, and recent data seems to confirm this, with Busan’s unemployment rate hovering slightly above 5 percent (September 2017).
 Meanwhile, Korea’s youth unemployment continues to rise (11.2 percent as of April 2017), with that in Busan perhaps being even higher.